chspower1/mcp-for-redmine/README.md

 - `REDMINE_API_KEY` or `REDMINE_TOKEN` — Redmine API key
 - `REDMINE_TLS_VERIFY` — Set to `false` or `0` to disable TLS verification (optional)
 </details>

+> [!WARNING] > **Security Warning**: Disabling TLS verification (`REDMINE_TLS_VERIFY=false` or `--no-tls-verify`) makes your connection vulnerable to Man-in-the-Middle (MitM) attacks.
+Only use this option in trusted environments (e.g., internal networks with self-signed certificates).
+Never use it when connecting to public Redmine instances over the internet.

 ## Key Features